Unleash Your Inner Child — Think Big!

 When you have a growth mindset, you see all things as opportunities to learn.
 You recognize that, as humans, we are all learning and have opportunities to evolve throughout life.
 When you have a growth mindset, you don’t see things as a weakness.
 Instead, you see them as chances to improve.
 Your flaws do not limit you; you have an opportunity to improve yourself by addressing them.

 When you learn to embrace the growth mindset, thinking big becomes much easier.
-Unexpected challenges no longer send your running.
+Unexpected challenges no longer send you running.
 Instead, you see that they are a chance to learn something new.
 When you learn to challenge the notion of weakness, and instead embrace growth, you’ll find that thinking big isn’t so scary after all.

 Act Like a Kid Again

 Remember when you were young, and everything was new and weird?
 Children ask big questions about the nature of things, how things work, and why things happen (or don’t).
 These are the types of questions that can lead to bigger thinking.
 How can I help others?
-What’s the best version of this I could possibly imagine, and why doesn’t that exist?
+What’s the best version of this I could imagine, and why doesn’t that exist?

 Asking big questions leads to lofty ideas and answers.
 It’s only by being more curious, opening your mind to possibilities, that you can learn to regularly think bigger about your life.

 When setting new goals for yourself, stop settling for what you normally do or what has been your comfort zone for so long.
 Expand your notion of safe, and stop settling for “good enough.”
-Nothing amazing or huge every came from “good enough.”
+Nothing amazing or huge ever came from “good enough.”
 Stretch your imagination to set your goals higher and to free your mind to the possibilities of bigger thinking.

 When setting goals, it’s vital that they be outside your comfort zone.
 When you think of something, is your first instinct to say, “no way!”
 That’s something outside your zone.
 If you say, “maybe,” it’s probably a little bigger than you normally wish but still not your biggest idea, yet.
-Really push the limits of your zone to find where the big ideas, the ones that really make you excited, live.
+Really push the limits of your zone to find where the big ideas, the ones that really make you excited.

 Take Time to Think